hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/259__Praveen_R._Bhat.md

 > madhusUdanasarasvatI, and several Sringeri lineage AchAryas were/are ardent
 > upAsakas of forms of Ishvara.
 >
-> ​For some reason, people superimpose​
+> For some reason, people superimpose

-​their misunderstanding on DSV and say there is no Ishvara, Maya, etc, in DSV.
-And many a time, there is a misunderstanding of ​Kshanika Vijnanavada also whereby people end up comparing DSV with it.
+their misunderstanding on DSV and say there is no Ishvara, Maya, etc, in DSV.
+And many a time, there is a misunderstanding of Kshanika Vijnanavada also whereby people end up comparing DSV with it.
 As you point out, DSV itself need not be one flavour.
 Everything that is possible in SDV vyavahAra is equally possible in DSV vyavahAra, although prAtibhAsika.